hellomaxime/redis-server/README.md

 ### 4 - performance check
 - You can use redis-benchmark to check concurrency and performance
 - The redis-benchmark utility simulates running commands done by N clients while at the same time sending M total queries.

+### Tips

+I use https://try.redis.io/ to compare my lite version with Redis